awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-input-output-processing.md

 $.car.cdr => true
 ```

-Certain states use paths and reference paths to control the flow of a state machine or configure a states's settings or options\.
+Certain states use paths and reference paths to control the flow of a state machine or configure a state's settings or options\.

 ### Paths in InputPath, ResultPath, and OutputPath Fields<a name="amazon-states-language-path-types"></a>